Scientific Name

 The flowers are small, white, star-shaped, 5-merous, and appear in clusters in fall and winter.

 Sedum is easily planted.
-For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it.
-The plant will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure the plant starts there, add a very thin soil covering.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to get it started.
+The plant will send out roots from wherever the stem touches the ground and the root itself.
+If you want to ensure the plant starts there, add a very thin layer of soil.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.